SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Mechanical Design

 \subsubsection{SKATE Gait}

 SCALER's torso mechanism allows a unique gait called the Shifting Kinematics Adaptive Torso Extension (SKATE) gait.
-Our SKATE gait uses the torso actuation to maximize the advantage of the thrust force as described in Section \ref{sec:body_mechanisms}.
-In the SKATE gait, only half of the body moves forward for one motion sequence, such as the Right Torso (RT), and then the Left Torso (LT) moves forward.
-The SKATE gait schedule is shown in \fig{fig:gait_skate}.
+Our SKATE gait uses the torso actuation to maximize the advantage of the thrust force as described in Section \ref{sec:body_mechanisms}. \red{The main benefit of this SKATE gait is that half of the body is always stationary, which utilizes the quasi-static regime of the motor torque as visualized in \fig{fig:motor_curve}.
+This is a common approach in high gear ratio actuators \cite{eels_iros} at the cost of efficiency as in \fig{fig:motor_curve}.} In the SKATE gait, only half of the body moves forward for one motion sequence, such as the Right Torso (RT), and then the Left Torso (LT) moves forward.
+The \red{gait legend and} SKATE gait schedule \red{are} shown in \red{\fig{fig:gait_legend} and} \fig{fig:gait_skate}.
 The RT lift sequence uses the Right Front (RF) and the Right Back (RB) legs as follows: \begin{enumerate} \item \textbf{Phase 0}: Swing the RF leg. \item \textbf{Phase 1}: Lift RT with RF, RB, and the torso actuator. \item \textbf{Phase 2}: Swing the RB leg. \end{enumerate} While RT is in this lift sequence, the LT, the other side of the body, the Left Front (LF), and the Left Back (LB) legs are stationary, meaning they are not in motion.
-During \textbf{Phase 1}, the torso actuator rotates from $q_t=-45\degree$ to $q_t=45\degree$ After \textbf{Phase 2}, LT enters the lift sequence, which repeats the same pattern.
+During \textbf{Phase 1}, the torso actuator rotates from $q_t = \SI{-45}{\degree}$ to $q_t = \SI{45}{\degree}$.
+After \textbf{Phase 2}, LT enters the lift sequence, which repeats the same pattern.
 RT is stationary instead. \begin{enumerate} \item \textbf{Phase 0}: Swing the LF leg. \item \textbf{Phase 1}: Lift LT with LF, LB, and the torso actuator. \item \textbf{Phase 2}: Swing the LB leg. \end{enumerate}

 Thus, SCALER alternately lifts RT and LT over the cycle of the SKATE gait.
-The leg actuators can tolerate higher holding torque than in continuous motion.
-Furthermore, the swig legs are assisted by the thrust force from the torso actuator as illustrated in \fig{fig:fbd_torso}.
-Compared to the creep gait in \fig{fig:gait_on_leg}, the SKATE gait has two body lift phases, and at least two legs are stationary all the time.
+The leg actuators can tolerate higher holding torque than in continuous motion \red{ as in \fig{fig:motor_curve}}.
+Furthermore, the \red{thrust force from the torso actuator assists the swing legs} as illustrated in \fig{fig:fbd_torso}.
+Compared to the static creep gait in \fig{fig:gait_on_leg} with duty factor $>0.75$, the SKATE gait has two half-body lift phases, and at least two legs are always stationary, utilizing the quasi-static torque regime in \fig{fig:motor_curve}.